Coiggahou2002/hello-rory/README.md

 - [ ] Add scroll-triggered animations and more UI elements
 - [ ] Add connection-visualized graph
 - [ ] favicon.ico
+- [ ] GSAP scroll animations
+- [ ] 3D models and animations by TresJS
+- [ ] 2D frame animations by lottie
+- [ ] Separate content source with the source code of this framework

 ### Markdown Components Override